Warzone2100/warzone2100/doc/js-campaign.md

 	incoming transporters for the same player.
 If a transporter is already on map, it will be correctly queued up and sent later.

-## camSetBaseReinforcements(base label, interval, callback, kind, data)
+## camSetBaseReinforcements(baseLabel, interval, callbackName, kind, data)

 Periodically brings reinforcements to an enemy base, until the base is eliminated.
 Interval is the pause, in milliseconds, between reinforcements.